ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/03-analysing-problems.md

 So far all of our examples of algorithm analysis give "obvious" results, with big-$O$ always matching $\Omega$.
 To understand how big-$O$, $\Omega$, and $\Theta$ notations are properly used to describe our understanding of a problem or an algorithm, it is best to consider an example where you do not already know a lot about the problem.

-Let us look ahead to analyzing the problem of sorting to see how this process works.
+Let us look ahead to analysing the problem of sorting to see how this process works.
 What is the least possible cost for any sorting algorithm in the worst case?
 The algorithm must at least look at every element in the input, just to determine that the input is truly sorted.
 Thus, any sorting algorithm must take at least $\Omega(n)$ time.